haidar-qayum/portfolio/README.md

 # My Portfolio

 Hello!
 I'm Haidar, a passionate data analyst with specific skills in transforming raw data into actionable insights.
+I am currently studying at the University of Reading expecting a First Class Honours in BSc Computer Science.
+I have a strong background in data analysis and have been a top performer for data related modules.
 This portfolio demonstrates a collection of personal projects that showcase my proficiency in SQL, Excel, Tableau, Power BI, and Python.
 I am constantly updating this repository as I expand and grow my technical skill set for Data Analytics.
 Feel free to download copies of code and files and interact with various different projects.

 ## Projects